opreaadrian/opreaadrian.github.io/_posts/2015-01-28-working-with-javascript-promises.md

 ## Libraries

 Last but not least, I'll share a list of promise libraries that I really like.
-All of the implement the [Promises A+ spec](https://promisesaplus.com/implementations).
+All of them implement the [Promises A+ spec](https://promisesaplus.com).
+For a more comprehensive list, check the conformant implementations list at [promisesaplus.com/implementations](https://promisesaplus.com/implementations).

 * [when.js](https://github.com/cujojs/when)
 * [Q](https://github.com/kriskowal/q)